Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 > Too use minikube, we need to have [hypervisor](https://www.vmware.com/topics/glossary/content/hypervisor#:~:text=A%20hypervisor%2C%20also%20known%20as,such%20as%20memory%20and%20processing.) installed on our machines.

 The minikube tool can be found [here](https://github.com/Kubernetes/minikube) where links to binaries for one's Operating System of choice can be found.

-Once the tool is installed, we can create a local cluster using this command:
+After installation, create a cluster and start it using this command:

 ```bash
      $ minikube start